 Grab lunch in the small town of Burney after visiting the falls.

-This portion of the hike is strenuous not only for the steep climb, but also due to the loose sand you’ll be climbing over.
+The Cinder Cone portion of the hike is strenuous not only for the steep climb, but also due to the loose sand you’ll be climbing over.
 Every step forward results in a half-step back as you sink into the sand.

 Head back to Chester and grab dinner and a drink, you earned it after that hike!